 What can you invest in with CMC Invest?

-At launch, the range of investments is limited.
-You can only invest in 100 UK shares, 1,000 US shares and around 135 ETFs and Investment Trusts.
+Since launch, they have increased the number of UK stocks from 100 to over 250 UK shares, 1,100 US shares and around 300 ETFs and Investment Trusts.

+It’s still a relatively small universe of potential investments when you compare it to incumbent DIY platforms like HL and II.
 But at this stage that is not really too much of a bad thing for an established brand.
 CMC Markets has always excelled in building excellent in-house tech for traders to speculate on the most liquid and popular markets cheaply.
 And in reality, most of the volume that goes through trading platforms is in the top ten traded assets like the FTSE, Lloyds shares, and EURUSD.
-Having loads of peripheral markets is great, but in reality, all people want is to trade and invest in is what everyone else is trading and investing in.
+Having loads of peripheral markets is great, but actually, all people want is to trade and invest in is what everyone else is trading and investing in.

 When I opened an account with CMC Invest, it took less than a minute to get up and running and fund it with £500 to get started.
 Obviously, this was helped in part by the fact that it links to my existing CMC Markets account, reducing the need for additional KYC.

-You can only invest in a General Investment Account at the moment, so if you want tax-efficient investing you’ll have to look elsewhere for a stocks and shares ISA account or SIPP.
-Obviously, these products are coming soon though.
+You can only invest in a General Investment Account and stocks and shares ISA at the moment, so if you want tax-efficient retirement investing you’ll have to look elsewhere for a SIPP.
+Obviously, pension products are coming soon.
 You can also choose to invest by shares or amount, but unlike other investing apps where you can choose to buy £100 of something through fractional shares, CMC Invest rounds the purchase down to the nearest amount of whole shares.
-Which was a shame because for this review I was going to try and buy the five ETFs, that our man Jackson Wong suggested were all you need to build a globally diverse portfolio including the FTSE, a world ETF, gilts, property and gold.
+This was a shame because for this review I was going to try and buy the five ETFs, that our man Jackson Wong suggested were all you need to build a globally diverse portfolio including the FTSE, a world ETF, gilts, property and gold.
 But of those he suggested, not all were available on the app.
 So in two different ways, I couldn’t just buy £100 of each.
-So instead, I backed Britain and bought £500 worth of an American owned ETF that tracks the performance of the FTSE 100 (VUKE).
+So instead, I backed Britain and bought £500 worth of an American-owned ETF that tracks the performance of the FTSE 100 (VUKE).

 How much does CMC Invest cost?

 It’s free to invest with CMC Invest basic account.
-There will be a pro account with subscription fees and additional features launched soon, but Meridyth Park, the Head of Marketing for CMC Invest told me there will always be a free version.
+The Plus account has a £10 per month subscription fee that includes an ISA, smaller cap stocks, and a USD wallet.
+Thankfully though for those getting started Meridyth Park, the Head of Marketing for CMC Invest told me there will always be a free version.
 But as with all investing, there are other costs involved.
 For example, when I bought those 16 shares in the Vanguard FTSE 100 UCITS ETF, there were no charges levied by CMC Invest, but you still have to pay the Vanguard investment management fee, which is what Vanguard charge for providing and managing the ETF.
 There is no way around these fees with any investment app, for that particular ETF the cost is 0.09% (£10.20 a year which is about £51 over a five-year period).

 It’s really good to see CMC Invest display these charges on the dealing ticket, because most investing apps I see hide this in the small print somewhere or do not really explain exactly what it is.
 It’s handy to see the fees calculated over a five-year timeline as well, as that is the average time most investing accounts expect to see people invested for.

 CMC Invest also make money by charging 0.5% in FX fees when you convert GBP into USD.
-Which is fairly competitive, not as cheap as Interactive Brokers which charges 0.2% though.
+Which is fairly competitive, not as cheap as Interactive Brokers which charges 0.2%.
 It’s an important charge to be aware of though because US stocks are a massive gateway for new investors as they have had stellar returns, and are all over social channels, and are all household names so lots of those starting out investing will dabble in the US markets.
-The likes of Lloyds and Vodafone, don’t quite have the same appeal as investing in Netflix and Tesla.
+The likes of Lloyds and Vodafone, don’t quite have the same appeal as investing in Netflix and Tesla (NASDAQ:TSLA).

 How does CMC Invest compare to other investing apps?